 Subsection (a)(7) requires a business to identify whether it will initiate the processing activity.
 This subsection is necessary to ensure that a business identifies the conclusion of its risk-assessment process (i.e., whether it will initiate the processing), assuming that the risks to consumers' privacy do not outweigh the benefits of that activity.
 In addition, certain risk-assessment requirements apply only if the business initiated the processing.
 For example, a business is not required to submit an abridged risk assessment to the Agency if it did not initiate the processing under subsection 7157(b)(4)(1).
-Identifying whether the business initiated the processing is necessary to determine whether the business must comply with these additional requirements.
+Identifying whether the business initiated the processing with these additional requirements.
 This subsection also benefits businesses by ensuring they maintain proper records of whether they initiated the processing, particularly as they comply with other risk-assessment requirements regarding updating risk assessments and submitting risk-assessment materials to the Agency.

-&lt;sup>60 See NIST AI RMF, supra note 2.
+122 See NIST AI RMF, supra note -63.

-&lt;sup>61 See, e.g., Rite Aid Complaint, supra note 59.
+123 See, e.g., Rite Aid Complaint, supra note 121.